 Tort reformer William Large keeps plugging away for PIP bad-faith revamp

-/in Florida PoliticsTort reformer William Large keeps plugging away for PIP bad-faith revamp MICHAEL MOLINE February 12, 2018, 8:37 am One argument in the debate over repeal of Florida’s no-fault auto insurance system isn’t finding much love in the Legislature — that the real key to lower premiums is reform of the legal rules governing coverage […]
+/in Florida PoliticsTort reformer William Large keeps plugging away for PIP bad-faith revamp MICHAEL MOLINE February 12, 2018, 8:37 am One argument in the debate over repeal of Florida’s no-fault auto insurance system isn’t finding much love in the Legislature — that the real key to lower premiums is reform of the legal rules governing coverage disputes […]

 Steube AOB Bill Passes Judiciary Panel Despite Business Opposition